AlexBurnes/version-go/docs/LIBRARY.md

 ## License

-This library is part of the go-version project and follows the same license terms.
+This library is part of the go-version project and is licensed under the Apache License, Version 2.0.